How CodeScene Differs From Traditional Code Analysis Tools

 There are tools like CodeScene which helps in prioritizing the refactoring targets.
 It prioritizes TD instances based on their technical debt interest rate, which is exactly our claim above.

-So CodeScene works well in practice for prioritization.
+So CodeScene works well in practice for prioritizing technical debt.
 But what about the impact of its reported issues?
-Additional research, this time from the University of Victoria’s code quality study, compared CodeScene to a market-leading static analysis tool and verified the reports by human inspection:
+Additional research, this time from the University of Victoria’s code quality study, compared CodeScene to SonarQube – a market-leading static analysis tool – and verified the results by human inspection:

 - Problems detected by the static analysis tool